Timaru: Economy

 Timaru is an agricultural service town and port for the South Canterbury regional economy.
-Timaru is one of the major cargo ports of the South Island, with a number of light manufacturing plants associated with the export and import trade.
+Timaru is one of the major cargo ports of the South Island, and also the second largest fishing port in New Zealand.
+The port receives frequent cruise ships throughout the summer months.

+Timaru also has a number of light manufacturing plants associated with the export and import trade.
 Many of these producers are concerned with processing, packing, and distributing meat, dairy and other agricultural produce.

-Timaru is the second largest fishing port in New Zealand.

 Allan Hubbard the chartered accountant and philanthropist established the failed finance company South Canterbury Finance and accounting firm Hubbard Churcher in Timaru and lived locally until his death in a car accident on 2 September 2011.

 In late September 2024, the Alliance Group proposed closing down its Smithfield meatworks plant, which would affect about 600 jobs.
 Following consultation, the Alliance Group confirmed in mid-October 2024 that it would close down its Smithfield meat processing plant in December 2024, citing declining sheep processing numbers caused by land-use changes.
+The former Smithfield site has since been repurposed as a deer processing plant operated by Southern Alp Meats.

+Timaru's average annual unemployment rate is significantly lower than the national average.
+In March 2026, Timaru's average unemployment was sitting at 4.0%, compared to New Zealand's overall average of 5.3%.

+Venture Timaru is the official economic development agency for the whole of Timaru District.